arashabzd/arashabzd.github.io/_tabs/resume.md

 ## EXPERIENCE

+### Data Scientist May 2023 - Present
+TrendPlus AB, Tehran, Iran

 ### Machine Learning Engineer Nov 2021 - Jan 2023
-Alibaba Travels Co.
-(Dynamic Pricing Team) Tehran, Iran
+Alibaba Travels, Tehran, Iran

 - Led the research and development of a dynamic pricing reinforcement learning agent for airlines that involved system design, feature engineering, experimentation and training, evaluation, model selection, and serving.
 - Developed an Imitation Learning Agent for flight pricing on scarce expert’s historical data using XGBoost, which achieved 84% on R2 score.